OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-140.md

 ## Psalm 140:2

-> Who devise evil things in their hearts;
+> Who plot harmful schemes in their hearts;
-> They continually stir up wars.
+> They are constantly inciting conflicts.

 ## Psalm 140:3